MKcoolguy/RedditBomber/README.md

 # RedditBomber
-An application that compiles a list of authors from posts and comments on a specific subreddit and sends a message to all of them.
+A script that compiles a list of authors from posts and comments on a specified subreddit then sends them all a mass message.